 I rented a small Fiat hatchback for 2 weeks to explore all four corners of Switzerland.
 I flew into Geneva to pick up my rental car and set off to find a camping outlet store.
-My plan was to buy a blow-up mattress, a portable gas stove, some basic cooking utensils and a bunch of groceries.
+My plan was to buy a blow-up mattress, a portable gas stove, some basic cooking utensils, and a bunch of groceries.
 And I did just that!
 The idea was to sleep in the car and cook all my own meals as I knew that Switzerland is one of the most expensive countries in the world.
 I hit the open road bound for the Jungfrau Region!

 CAMPING IN THE CAR AT GENEVA LAKE

 I drove east in search of a spot to park up for the night as it was getting late.
 I found a public park on the water’s edge overlooking the shimmering Lake Geneva.
-The sun was setting and I was definitely a little sleep deprived so I pumped up the mattress, squeezed it into the back of the car and tried to doze off.
+The sun was setting and I was definitely a little sleep-deprived so I pumped up the mattress, squeezed it into the back of the car, and tried to doze off.

 I either had to sleep curled up in a ball or stretched out with my feet touching the front windscreen, just so you have an idea of how much space I had.
 As funny as that was, there happened to be a large camper van parked up beside me and I was quite envious of their spacious home on wheels.
-Hey neighbours!
+Hey neighbors!
 I have to admit it wasn’t the most comfortable sleep I’ve had but it was all worth it the next morning to see a magnificent sunrise reflecting off the ever so still Lake Geneva.

 I swam out to a floating pontoon and admired a flock of birds on their morning flight.
 I couldn’t have pictured a better way to spend my first morning here in Switzerland!

 BREAKFAST BY LAKE GENEVA